Illustrating characters for stories

-Yet it remains more than ever a current medium used for visual expression.
-Digital technology and programs have opened up possibilities of creating in a whole new way.
-Animation, gaming, and cartooning have each benefitted from this advancement.
+Digital technology and advanced software have opened up so many possibilities of creating in a whole new way.

 What does illustration mean?